 Mammoth bone dwellings are a very early type of housing constructed by Upper Paleolithic hunter gatherers in central Europe during the Late Pleistocene.
 A mammoth (Mammuthus primogenus, and also known as Woolly Mammoth) was a type of enormous ancient now-extinct elephant, a hairy large-tusked mammal that stood ten feet tall as an adult.
 Mammoths roamed most of the world, including the continents of Europe and North America, until they died out at the end of the Pleistocene.
-During the late Pleistocene, mammoths provided meat and skin for human hunter-gatherers, and, in some cases during the Upper Paleolithic of central Europe, as building materials for houses.
+During the late Pleistocene, mammoths provided meat and skin for human hunter-gatherers, fuel for fires, and, in some cases during the Upper Paleolithic of central Europe, as building materials for houses.

 A mammoth bone dwelling is typically a circular or oval structure with walls made of stacked large mammoth bones, often modified to allow them to be lashed together or implanted into the soil.
 Within the interior is typically found a central hearth or several scattered hearths.
 The hut is generally surrounded by numerous large pits, full of mammoth and other animal bones.
 Ashy concentrations with flint artifacts appear to represent middens; many of the mammoth bone settlements have a preponderance of ivory and bone tools.
 External hearths, butchering areas and flint workshops are often found in association with the hut: scholars call these combinations Mammoth Bone Settlements (MBS).